-The Swiss watchmaking brand has just revealed its new DeWitt Twenty-8-Eight Regulator A.S.W. limited edition (ref.
-T8.TA.001) self-winding watch with their proprietary Automatic Sequential Winding system.
-Presented in a generously proportioned 18-carat rose gold body 46 millimeters in diameter and almost 13 millimeters thick, the watch makes an impression as strong as a stun gun discharge.
+The Swiss watchmaking brand has just revealed its new self-winding DeWitt Twenty-8-Eight Regulator A.S.W. limited edition (ref.
+T8.TA.001) equipped with their proprietary Automatic Sequential Winding system.
+Presented in a generously proportioned 18-karat rose gold body 46 millimeters in diameter and almost 13 millimeters thick, the watch makes an impression as strong as a stun gun discharge.

 The word “regulator” here is used in its historic sense, meaning that the watch is very accurate thanks to a device that maintains a designated characteristic of a certain crucial component.
 In old pendulum regulator clocks this device was called a deadbeat escapement.

 In the new DW 8014 automatic movement it is called Automatic Sequential Winding (A.S.W.) system.